coredao-org/core-validator-tui/README.md

 ## Support

-For issues and feature requests, please use the GitHub issue tracker.
+For issues and feature requests, please use the GitHub issue trackerm, reach out to us on [Core Discord Server](https://discord.gg/4TDAtjW8) or [Core Developer Forum](https://forum.coredao.org/).